The Idea INDEX

 The Trader’s Original Sin Is Attempting To Make An Infinite Process Finite.

 All success and failure, including the trader’s condition—the embedded flaw—begin and end here.
-Is it possible to venture any further upstream from here?
+Can we venture further upstream?
 Because all else flows from here.

 “At the very least, the market environment represents an endless process of digesting perpetual, novel information in a human, linear and finite way.
 Seemingly, in that very core of the market lies a conflict, a contradiction, a paradoxical twist.
 A ‘conflict between the finite and infinite,’ as he puts it.”1 2

-“He” is Douglas Hofstadter re-describing his “strange loop” in Gödel, Escher, Bach: an Eternal Golden Braid (GED).
-Said loop is partly a nonlinear, nonhierarchical, entangled system or environment that can look at itself and change behaviour.
+Douglas Hofstadter is “he,” re-describing his “strange loop” in Gödel, Escher, Bach: an Eternal Golden Braid (GEB).
+The loop is partly a nonlinear, nonhierarchical, entangled system or environment that can look at itself and change behaviour.
 Navigating through that system will keep surprising you with where you end up.
 That is what makes it “strange.”
-In GED, Hofstader argues that this self-referential feature—the environment looking back at itself—is what lets life emerge from non-life.
+In GEB, Hofstadter argues that this self-referential feature—the environment looking back at itself—lets life emerge from non-life.

-Consider the markets a wonder of nature as much as a force.
+Consider markets a wonder of nature and a force.
 From (TOOT):

 “[The market is] an attuned, adapting ‘intelligence’ that, at some level, could be recognised as one of humanity’s earliest unintentional attempts to create ‘life’ from non-life, a non-human entity that can tell you what it ‘thinks’—prices, the action, order flow—in real time, for example, if a central banker is denying the market’s perception of reality, ‘transitory’ repeated in the face of persistent, spiking inflation.”3